TheLuxDiablo/Pokemon-Bushido/_BUSHIDO_README.txt

 1. Double click each .ttf file to open the font installer.
 2. Click "Install" in the top left of the window that appears.

+🌸 Mac Installation Guide 🌸

+Step 1: Download and install two applications, WinZip and Wine Stable.
+Make sure you download the most recent version of Wine (which is currently 6.0)

+Step 2: Download Pokemon Bushido using the links provided on Relic Castle.
+Use WinZip to extract the .rar file.

+Step 3: Navigate into your newly extracted Pokemon Bushido folder.
+Rename the Game.exe file to Game_Backup.exe.
+Rename the GameRGSS.exe file to Game.exe.

+Step 4: Right click the newly renamed Game.exe folder and open it with your Wine Stable program.
+The game should now run!

 🌸 Public Credits 🌸